Sv443/BetterYTM-Plugin-Template/README.md

 <br>

 ### Tips and Notes:
-- The TS file imports you encounter will end in `.js`.
-This is deliberate, because it is the latest ES module format.
-Just think of it as if you are trying to import the file that will exist *after* TypeScript has compiled it.
+- All TypeScript file imports you encounter will end in `.js`.
+This is deliberate, because it is part of the NodeNext module format.
+Just think of it as if you are trying to import the file that will exist ***after*** TypeScript has compiled it.
   If you are using VS Code, the IntelliSense imports will automatically follow this format (configured in `.vscode/settings.json`).
   - All file imports use prefixed paths (starting with `@`), which are defined in the `tsconfig.json` file.
-  - JSON imports also have the extended syntax `with { type: "json" }`, which too is the latest ES module standard.
+  - JSON imports also have the extended syntax `with { type: "json" }`, which too is part of the NodeNext module standard.
 - You need to publish your userscript on at least one (but ideally as many as possible) of the following platforms:
   - GitHub
   - [GreasyFork](https://greasyfork.org/)